-3. Booking Portals and description of Rooms
+4. Booking Portals and description of Rooms

 The booking platforms Hostelworld and Hostelbookers are more specialized on hostel-typed accommodation while the big platform booking.com for instance is more used for private accommodation.

 Over the time every booking portal has developed their own way to describe certain hostel room types.

-When comparing the prices and rooms on the different platforms, you may see that the descriptions vary.
-Don’t get confused by that!
+When comparing the prices and rooms on the different platforms, you may see that room descriptions vary.

-Basic 10 Bed Private vs. Dormitory Room with Shared Bathroom (10 Adults)
+How about an example: Basic 10 Bed Private vs. Dormitory Room with Shared Bathroom (10 Adults)

 4 Bed Private vs. Quadruple Room with Shared Bathroom